Methods of Assessing Response to Quality Improvement Strategies

 - To describe in a sample of states how hospitals have applied national quality strategies to meet the defined requirements of cross-border patients and variables of organization and methodology associated with meeting them

-MARQuIS was a three year project launched in 2005 under EU 6th Framework Programme for Research.
+MARQuIS was a three-year project launched in 2005 under the EU 6th Framework Programme for Research.
+It concluded in 2008.